Table of Contents[Hide][Show]

-After disembarking the Jungle Cruise, head next door to the classic favorite, Pirates of the Caribbean.
+After disembarking the Jungle Cruise, head next door to the classic favorite, Pirates of the Caribbean, to try to spot Captain Jack Sparrow.
 This indoor boat ride is calm but does have a few dark moments at the beginning that could cause little ones some anxiety.
-Soon enough, you’ll hear that familiar refrain and all fears will be forgotten as you sail away with Jack Sparrow and his crew.
+Wait times for this ride can vary widely depending on the time of day.
+Check the My Disney Experience app to see current wait times.

 4. Peter Pan’s Flight

-Peter Pan’s Flight is popular for many reasons.
-The relatively new queue is fun and interactive, and the ride itself is a calm “flight” through the well-known story of Peter, Wendy, John, Michael, and the gang from Neverland.
-TravelingMom Tip: This ride would be a great utilization of one of your FastPass+ reservations, and for sure, one you want to put on your list as best rides at Magic Kingdom for toddlers.
+Peter Pan’s Flight is one of the most popular rides in the Disney World parks.
+The queue is fun and interactive, which can make long wait times more bearable.
+The ride itself is a calm “flight” through the well-known story of Peter, Wendy, John, Michael, and the gang from Neverland.

-Continue you on your counterclockwise path around the Magic Kingdom and you’ll land on Under the Sea – Journey of the Little Mermaid.
-This ride is similar to Peter Pan’s Flight as it is a dark, indoor ride through the story of Ariel’s life depicted in The Little Mermaid animated film.
-The music is undoubtedly the best part of the ride, so have fun singing along (you know you want to!).
+Continue walking counterclockwise around the Magic Kingdom and you’ll land on Under the Sea – Journey of the Little Mermaid.
+Similar to Peter Pan’s Flight, this is also a dark, indoor ride.
+Travel through the story of Ariel’s life as depicted in The Little Mermaid animated film.
+The music is undoubtedly the best part of the ride, so have fun singing along.

 6. The Many Adventures of Winnie the Pooh